eharm/lqa-evaluation/README.md

 # lqa-evaluation

+## Running the tests
+**NOTE:** before running the tests you will need to create a .env file that contains two variables "UN" and "PW".
+These are the username and password, repectively, for the test user.
+Without this informatoin the test will always fail.

+To run the tests in UI mode:
+npx playwright test --ui

+To run the tests in headless mode: npx playwright test

 ## Objective
 Create a Playwright-driven test suite that leverages data-driven techniques to minimize code duplication and improve scalability.
 By driving test scenarios from a JSON object, we can dynamically adapt each test case without repeating code, ensuring a clean and maintainable structure as new cases are added.